 How to take pictures of scenic viewpoints

 An obsessive pursuit of the perfect photo can become a kind of calling.
 I have grown my skills in photography since I was in high school.
 My passion grew as I started to realize the beauty that I am surrounded by living in Oregon.
 I'm a little bias since I was born and raised here.
 Over the past year, I have been traveling around taking pictures and writing a journal to share my experience and the history behind each place.
 Here are 7 tips I have learned throughout my life about taking photographs that show the beauty in many different settings.
+Read my post about what is photography?

 Get your camera out!
 Get outdoors!